 The 72 hours of required doctoral-level credits typically consist of 48 credits of regular coursework and 24 credits of dissertation research.
 The following degree plan is based on a student who receives a 24 credit reduction.
 Students who receive more or less than a 24 credit reduction should consult with their advisor.

-Students are required to complete 24 credits of advanced emphasis coursework, including four core courses:
+Students are required to complete a minimum of 24 credits of advanced emphasis coursework, including four core courses:

 |STAT 778||Algorithms and Simulation for Statistics in C||3|

 |The remaining four courses are selected and approved by the doctoral supervisory committee and the PhD Program Director and should be numbered 600 or above.
 1||12|

 Written qualifying exams will be taken in the following areas:

 Qualifying exams are offered in August and January.
 Students are required to take the qualifying exams within one year of admission.
 Supported students entering with a master's degree are required to take the qualifying exams within one semester of admission.
 Students who do not pass all three exams in two consecutive exam periods are terminated from the program.

 In order to advance to candidacy, students must complete all coursework, pass the qualifying and comprehensive examinations, and defend a dissertation proposal.

 |Select 24 credits from the following:||24|